fildon/AdventOfCode2021/README.md

 deno run --allow-read day01/part1.ts
 ```

+Starting from day12 however solutions are not logged out, instead you should inspect the corresponding test file to see the solution in a test assertion.

 ## Testing

 Tests are written using Deno's in-built test runner and assertions.
 You can run all tests with: